Quick Answer: What Are Dampwood Termites and How Do You Identify Them?

 - Sprinkler overspray soaking siding, posts, or trim

-- Stacks of firewood, timbers, or lumber stored directly on the ground
+- Firewood, timbers, or lumber stored directly on the ground

-Many of these conditions also increase the risk of subterranean termite problems, so addressing moisture issues is one of the best long-term protections you can put in place.
+Many of these conditions also increase the risk of subterranean termite activity, which is why moisture control is one of the best long-term protections you can put in place.

 How to Help Prevent Dampwood Termite Problems

-While you cannot completely control which termite species live in your region, you can make your property less attractive to dampwood termites by focusing on moisture and wood contact.
+You can’t control every termite pressure in a region, but you can make your property far less attractive to dampwood termites by reducing moisture and limiting wood contact with soil.

 - Fix plumbing leaks, roof leaks, and gutter overflows quickly.

-- Keep wood siding and trim at least several inches above soil grade.
+- Keep wood siding and trim several inches above soil grade.

-- Use concrete or metal bases for posts instead of placing wood directly in soil.
+- Use concrete or metal post bases instead of placing wood directly in soil.

 - Store firewood off the ground and away from the foundation.